 Believing that General Sully and his army preceded them, Fisk left Fort Rice, Dakota Territory, with a small military escort of fifty convalescent soldiers.
 Eighty miles west of Fort Rice, Fisk discovered that General Sully’s trail veered north, and he realized that the train was now reliant upon their small escort.
-The wagon train was attacked by Hunkpapa Sioux Indians on September 2, nearly 180 miles from the fort.
-In the ensuing battle, nine people from the wagon train were killed and three were seriously wounded.
+The wagon train was attacked by Hunkpapa Lakota Indians on September 2, nearly 180 miles from the fort.
+Sully’s attack on the Indian village at Killdeer Mountain had occurred five weeks earlier, and the running battle through the Badlands between Sully and the Lakotas had lasted into early August.
+The Lakota warriors were in no mood to allow any military-escorted wagon train to pass through their territory.
+The Lakota attack left nine people from the wagon train dead and three seriously wounded.

 A diary of the battle kept by William L. Larned describes the events and setting in vivid detail, and many of the features are still visible, including the sod wall, wagon ruts, graves, and an uncompleted well.
-Archeological excavations confirmed the historic integrity of this site.
+Archaeological excavations confirm the site is essentially undisturbed.
 The only modern intrusions are a flagpole, a site marker, a registration box, a barbed wire fence, and an interpretive sign north of the fortification remains.

 612 East Boulevard Ave.